-Ilia would have been the source of other comments, some of which are heard in the longer version.
+Ilia was the source of other comments, some of which are included in the Special Longer Version.

-Sulu, upon being told by Decker to “take Lieutenant Ilia in hand,” proceeds to act like a schoolboy while attempting to show Ilia the navigation console (with which she is quite familiar).
-This was supposed to demonstrate the effect Deltan women have on men.
+Sulu, upon being told by Decker to “take Lieutenant Ilia in hand,” acts like a schoolboy attempting to show Ilia the navigation console (with which she is quite familiar).
+This was meant to demonstrate the effect Deltan women have on human men.

 McCoy beams aboard

-In the first version that was shot, McCoy beamed up while carrying a riding crop, indicating that he had been snatched by some Federation transporter without a moment’s notice.
-This is absent from the available versions.
+The original plan was to beam McCoy up while carrying a riding crop, indicating that he had been snatched by some Federation transporter without a moment’s notice.

 Just after McCoy’s line about how engineers love to change things, in an unrestored cut, Kirk gazes after the retreating doctor, goes to the wall intercom and announces, “All decks, this is the captain.
 Prepare for immediate departure.”
-Had this scene remained as it was, it would have lessened the chances of McCoy’s line being cut (as it accidentally was in many prints of the film).
+Had this scene remained as it was, it would have reduced the risk of McCoy’s line being cut, as it accidentally was in many prints of the film.

 Also present in the longer version is Ilia’s concern after Kirk summons Decker to his cabin.
 As Sulu introduces new figures into his console, he must gently remind Ilia to listen to him.
 After he finishes speaking, Ilia again stares at the door, which leads neatly into the scene in Kirk’s quarters.

-Some cuts were put into effect to improve Dr McCoy’s disposition.
+Some cuts were made to improve McCoy’s disposition.
 For example, after Spock comes aboard the Enterprise and is welcomed by Kirk, McCoy observes, “Never look a gift Vulcan in the ears, Jim.”

-Spock must have known what kind of an attitude to expect from his old friend because, before the exchange in the officers’ lounge, he asks of Kirk, “Sir, I would appreciate Dr McCoy absenting himself from this interview.”
-Remaining at the conversation, McCoy causes Spock to show a certain amount of anger, at which point McCoy seriously observes, “If you achieve perfect logic, Spock, you’ll pay a price.
+Spock must have known what attitude to expect from his old friend because, before the exchange in the officers’ lounge, he asks Kirk, “Sir, I would appreciate Dr McCoy absenting himself from this interview.”
+Remaining at the conversation, McCoy causes Spock to show a certain irritation, at which point McCoy seriously observes, “If you achieve perfect logic, Spock, you’ll pay a price.
 It’s given your planet ten thousand years of peace but no poetry’s been written since then, no music.”
 This comment causes Spock to turn menacingly toward McCoy, until Kirk calls a halt to the situation.

 We learn more about Ilia in a sequence restored in The Director’s Edition.

-After Chekov is injured by V’Ger’s energy blast, Ilia approaches him and, through contact with Chekov’s nerve centers, brings about instant relief.
+After Chekov is injured by V’Ger’s energy blast, Ilia is able to provide instant relief by touching him.
 Arriving on the scene with a medical technician, Dr Chapel and Ilia exchange friendly glances.

 Another casuality of V’Ger’s invading energy probes was not so lucky.
-When the blinding light probe materializes on the bridge, two security men advanced upon it with phasers drawn and, before Chekov could warn them not to fire, the first man does.
-In retaliation, the probe envelopes the man in a purple glow.
-He vanishes, causing the second security man to holster his weapon and Chekov to request that security send no further men to the bridge.
-This entire sequence has never been revealed.
+When the blinding light probe materializes on the bridge, two security men advance on it with phasers drawn.
+Before Chekov can warn them not to fire, the first man does.
+In retaliation, the probe envelopes him in a purple glow.
+The man vanishes, causing the second guard to holster his weapon.
+This sequence has never been revealed.

-After Spock’s spacewalk, the Vulcan describes what he has learned, calling V’Ger “a human machine”.
-McCoy originally commented, “We’re living machines too: protein mechanisms,” and when Kirk observes that V’Ger is trying to find its creator, McCoy asked, “Isn’t that what we’re all trying to do?
+After Spock’s spacewalk, the Vulcan describes what he has learned, calling V’Ger “a human machine.”
+McCoy comments, “We’re living machines too: protein mechanisms,” and when Kirk observes that V’Ger is trying to find its creator, McCoy asks, “Isn’t that what we’re all trying to do?
 All us machines?”

-The comparison between man and machine led directly to a scene in engineering that was spoken about but not seen in the released version.
-Decker, taking the Ilia probe on a tour of the facility, hears a message relayed by Kirk:
+The comparison between man and machine would lead to a scene in engineering, where Decker is taking the Ilia probe on a tour.
+They listen to a message from Kirk:

 This is the captain speaking.
 It appears that the alien ship, V’Ger, is not a manned vessel.
 It is a living entity, a machine life form.
 We are attempting to ascertain its intentions.
 All personnel will maintain yellow alert status.